eeditiones/tei-publisher-vscode/README.md

 ### TEI Publisher instance

 The _teipublisher.endpoint_ configuration property defines the HTTP or HTTPS URL the extension will communicate with to retrieve HTML previews.
-For example, to use your local TEI Publisher instance, set this to `http://localhost:8080/exist/apps/tei-publisher`.
+By default this points to a public TEI Publisher instance available on `https://teipublisher.com/exist/apps/tei-publisher`.

 ### API Connectors